We all should give a salute to the writers’ loved ones.

 “What color green do you think this is?”

-Dick Francis’ wife Mary did almost all his research and many believe she ghostwrote his books.
+Dick Francis’s wife, Mary, did almost all his research, and many believe she ghostwrote his books.

-Vera Nabokov served as her husband’s assistant, editor and secretary and occasional taught his classes for him.
+Vera Nabokov served as her husband’s assistant, editor, and secretary, and occasionally taught his classes for him.

 Got any other suggestions?
 What can a partner do to encourage the writer they love?